lambdacms/lambdacms/README.md

     instance LambdaCmsAdmin App

-**NOTE:**: From here it is pretty much work in progress...
+**NOTE:** From here it is pretty much work in progress...
 You're on your own, good luck.

 Further steps to add: